 - Increasing the deployment of fuel cell buses in California’s transit agencies

-- Beginning commercialization of fuel cell trucks
+- Advancing commercialization of fuel cell trucks

 - Facilitating frank, open, and honest dialogue among CaFCP member organizations

 CaFCP is recognized worldwide for our leadership with transportation fuel cells and hydrogen.
 Members have unparalleled access to the people in government and industry who are creating policies, building products and shaping the future.